 If you would like to read additional information, click on the following website links:

 California Department of Education (click on California Preschool Learning Foundations)

 Information to Know:

 On September 30, 2010, then Governor Arnold Schwarzenegger signed into law bill SB 1381, thereby changing the age by which our children start Kindergarten.
-As it is now children can enroll in Kindergarten if they turn 5 by December 2 of the school enrollment year.
-The new law, (which takes affect in 2014, but will begin to be phased in 2012) changes the age of kindergarten entry from December 2 to September 1.
+The new law, which took affect in 2014 changes the age of kindergarten entry from December 2 to September 1.